 Further research shows that eating almonds reduced the glycemic index (GI) after a meal and controlled the rise of the blood sugar levels subjects' rise of an individual.

-Almonds soaked overnight, almond butter, almond added in salads- are just a few of the ways to incorporate these nuts in your diet.
+Almonds soaked overnight, almond butter, almond added in salads- are just a few of the ways to incorporate these nuts into your diet.

 Lentils, a small but nutritional powerhouse of the legume family, are a cholesterol-lowering great source of fiber.

 Not only do lentils help in lowering body cholesterol levels, but additionally, they are incredibly beneficial in managing blood sugar levels.
 They have a high source of fiber content that limits blood sugar levels from rising rapidly.

 However, these are not the only health benefits lentils offer.
 Lentils also provide excellent amounts of the seven essential minerals, B-vitamins, and protein- all with virtually no fat.

 The low-calorie makes lentils a great part of healthy foods to eat every day and simultaneously aid in weight loss.

 The year 2013 was named 'International Quinoa Year' to recognize the grain's high nutrient content.

 With twice the protein present in rice or barley, quinoa is also an excellent source of calcium, magnesium, and manganese.
 It also provides high levels of several B vitamins, vitamin E, and dietary fiber.